GregoriM04/git-for-begginers/README.md

     git merge new-branch
     ```

 **And that's pretty much it, at least for now.
-I'll be updating with Repo based on my needs, or to fix any obvious error, so this guide remains helpful for me and all of those that may find it inrerecting enough.**
+I'll be updating with Repo based on my needs, or to fix any obvious error, so this guide remains helpful for me and all of those that may find it interesting enough.**